NOAA-GFDL/GFDL_atmos_cubed_sphere/docs/Chapter5.md

 ##Chapter 5

-More documenation coming in a future release
+Enhanced documentation coming in a future release (target date May 2021)

+(This information is a reproduction of Section 5 from HCZC20)

 ###5.1 Dynamics along Lagrangian surfaces

 The layer-integrated equations (4.3) are discretized along the Lagrangian surfaces and integrated on the “acoustic” or “dynamical” time step \f$\delta t\f$ using forward-backward time-stepping as in LR97.
 The vertical velocity \f$w\f$ is a three-dimensional cell-mean value and partially advanced using the advection scheme.
 The geometric layer depth \f$\delta z\f$ is simply the difference of the heights of the successive layer interfaces, which with \f$\delta p^*\f$ defines the layer-mean density and the location of the Lagrangian surfaces.
 The air mass is the total air mass, including water vapor and condensate species.

-FV3 places the wind components using the D-grid (following Arakawa’s terminology), which defines the winds as face-tangential quantities.
+FV<sup>3</sup> places the wind components using the D-grid (following Arakawa’s terminology), which defines the winds as face-tangential quantities.
 The D-grid permits us to compute the cell-mean absolute vorticity \f$\Omega\f$ exactly using Stokes’ theorem and a cell-mean value of the local Coriolis parameter \f$f\f$, without performing any averages or interpolations.
 The wind components themselves are face-mean values “along the cell edges” (not cell-mean values).

 Following the notation from L04, PL07, and HL13, we can write the discretized forms of (4.3), excluding the vertical components, as: